 - 8. Reheat the white pozole over medium-high heat until it comes to a gentle simmer.
 Stir in the chile purée and cook for 20 minutes.
 Taste and adjust the salt.

-- 9. Ladle it into soup bowls and pass the limes, radishes, lettuce, onion, ground chile, dried oregano, tortilla chips or tostadas, and refried beans in bowls at the table so guests can fancy it up as they like.
+- 9. Ladle the red pozole into soup bowls and pass the limes, radishes, lettuce, onion, ground chile, dried oregano, tortilla chips or tostadas, and refried beans in bowls at the table so each diner can fancy the pozole up as they like.
+One topping that ought not be optional is the lime—go ahead and squeeze it liberally over the pozole.
+One taste of how that bright acidity rounds out the pozole and you’ll be glad you did.

 Red Pozole With Pork Variation

-- You can also make this with pork in place of chicken, and many home cooks use a combination of pork and chicken.
+- You can make this red pozole recipe with pork in place of chicken or in addition to chicken.
 Follow the recipe above, substituting 3 pounds chicken parts and 3 pounds pork shoulder (butt) for the 2 whole chickens and cook as directed in step 2.
 Keep in mind that the pork will take about twice as long to cook as the chicken.
 Reserve the broth to add to the pozole.